kubeflow/kubeflow/ROADMAP.md

 * ISTIO will be required as a service mesh and for AuthN and AuthZ support
 * We will only support a single shared Kubeflow deployment per Kubernetes cluster
+  * Users can consume Kubeflow in their own, isolated namespace
 * Upgrades will require downtime
 * Upgradability will not support advanced customization (e.g. custom overlays) for Kustomize packages